-I’ve made all of these mistakes so you don’t have to.
-Not only are these mistakes a waste of time, but they can also become quite expensive.
+I’ve made all of these marketing mistakes so you don’t have to.
+Not only are these marketing mistakes a waste of time, but they can also become quite expensive.
 Especially if you have advertising dollars attached to your promotion, which I did.
 Social media ads and Google ads seem like they are inexpensive, but when everything is added up, they can be costly.

 While my marketing failures are all around my handmade products, these mistakes can apply to any product, handmade or manufactured, product that you want to promote and sell.
 Even e-books.

-Here are some promotion mistakes to avoid:
+Here are some product promotion marketing mistakes to avoid:

 No Marketing Plan

 When deciding to do a promotional event like a giveaway or discount, have a plan in place that covers all of the steps leading up to launch day.
-A plan starts with a goal.
+A marketing plan starts with a goal.

 Do you know what you’re trying to achieve with the event?
 Are you looking for more subscribers?
 Do you want to sell more products?
 Will you be collecting names?
 Or just more traffic to your website or blog?

-Until you can define your goal, you can’t make a plan, and without a plan, how can you measure your results?
+Until you can define your goal, you can’t make a marketing plan, and without a plan, how can you measure your results?